autonomys/sloth256-189/README.md

 For more details, [README.md](src/cpu/README.md) under `src/cpu` can be referred.

-### CUDA

-CUDA implementation is heavily using low-level PTX code to achieve the maximum performance.

-Details of the CUDA implementation can be found in [README.md](src/cuda/README.md) under `src/cuda`.

 ### OpenCL

 OpenCL is a universal implementation that supports AMD (ROCm), Nvidia (CUDA) and Intel GPUs, including support for